psoukie/zipchord/README.md

 ths  this
 nw   new
 ```
-Note that if you edit the dictionary file directly while using it, you need to re-select the dictionary from the ZipChord menu for the changes to be loaded.
+Note that if you edit the dictionary file directly in a text editor, you need to click the Reload button from the ZipChord menu for the changes to be loaded.

 ## Special Characters
 * **Space bar**: It is possible to use the space bar as part of the chord definition.
 Simply start the chord with a space.
 * **Suffixes**: To define suffixes that can be entered using a chord and joined to the last word, start the word definition with ~.
-Example: `;g  ~ing` (pressing ; and G together will add "ing" to the last word)
+Example: `;g  ~ing` (pressing **;** and **G** together will add "ing" to the last word).
+Note that `~~ing` would also remove the last character of the preceding word.
 * **Prefixes**: For prefixes, place the ~ at the end of the prefix.
 This will ensure there will be no space after the chord.